veraufrau/veraufrau/README.md

 </div>

 ### 🔬 About Me
 I am PhD student at **ITMO University** (Thermophysics and Theoretical Heat Engineering).
 My research is centered on **mathematical modeling and prediction of thermophysical properties** of complex fluids — including food colorants, nanofluids, and motor oils — using a combination of **experimental data**, **analytical models**, and **machine learning techniques**.

 I build **predictive systems** that reveal hidden dependencies between composition, structure, and properties of liquids.
 I use experimental methods (rheology, thermal conductivity) to generate high‑quality data, but my primary focus is on **data‑driven modeling**, **statistical analysis**, and **development of engineering forecasting tools** for heat exchange and pumping equipment.

-Beyond research, I teach physics and metrology, mentor student projects, and actively participate in interdisciplinary hackathons where I apply AI to engineering problems.
+Beyond research, I teach physics and metrology, mentor student projects, and actively participate in interdisciplinary projects where I apply AI to engineering problems.

 ---

 ### 🛠️ Skills & Tools